YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def subscript_previous(self, reset: bool = False) -> bytes

-Matching `Python subscript_previous()`_, :code:`Key.subscript_previous()` wraps :ref:`ydb-subscript-previous-s-st-fn` to facilitate reverse breadth-first traversal of the local or global variable sub-tree at the subscript level represented by the given :code:`Key` object.
+Matching `Python subscript_previous()`_, :code:`Key.subscript_previous()` wraps :ref:`ydb-subscript-previous-s-st-fn` to facilitate reverse traversal of the local or global variable sub-tree at the subscript level represented by the given :code:`Key` object.
 A node or subtree does not have to exist at the specified key.

 - If :code:`reset` is omitted, it is set to :code:`False` by default.
 - At the level of the last subscript, if there is a previous subscript with a node and/or a subtree that subscript will be returned as a :code:`bytes` object.